Overview of Azure Sphere applications

 High-level applications are expected to run continuously and are automatically restarted if they stop or fail.

-Overview of high-level application development provides more information about features.
+Create a high-level application provides more information about features.

 Real-time capable applications